Car dashboard lights explained: what shouldn’t be ignored?

 Open doors light

-The open door light comes on if one of the doors aren’t properly closed.
-You can drive your car with this light on, however, it’s better to stop and close the door.
+You can drive your car with this light on, however, it's better to stop and properly close the door.
 Some cars also provide an irritating warning sound.

 Battery or charging system warning light